fogleman/Craft/README.md

 Download and install [CMake](http://www.cmake.org/cmake/resources/software.html) and [MinGW](http://www.mingw.org/).
 Add `C:\MinGW\bin` to your `PATH`.
-Use the following CMake command instead of the one described in the next section.
+Use the following commands in place of the ones described in the next section.

     cmake -G "MinGW Makefiles"
+    mingw32-make

 ### Compile and Run